jgriff5/DandB/README.md

 This project is based upon confidential data.
-Thus, while on my machine I have folders for various types of files, here I will just be sharing the content of my “code” file and my presentation slides.
+Thus, while on my machine I have folders for various types of files, here I will just be sharing the content of my “code” file.

 DESCRIPTION